KelvinHere/Yoga_Milestone_4/testing.md

     </script>
 ```
 - Result - The static file now has access to the CSRF Token again and the buttons function correctly

-## 4 - Payment Attacks
+# 5 - Payment Attacks
-***

-### Place an order without paying
+## Place an order without paying

 - Situation: Payment system can be bypassed and orders can be completed for free
     - Steps to defeat the payment system
         - Add item to basket
         - Go to checkout page and remove the stripe card element so the submit form will be valid
         - Disable JavaScript so the form is submitted without stripe_elements.js checking that payment.intent has succeeded
         - Enjoy free lessons

 - Task: Remove this exploit.

 - Action: After reading in the Stripe documentation you can retrieve a payment intent, I added a check in the checkout view that fetches the intent from stripe.
 This intent contains `Paid: True` in its JSON to confirm the purchase.
-If this does not exists the item has not been paid for and the user is redirected to the basket page with an error message.
+If this does not exist the item has not been paid for and the user is redirected to the basket page with an error message.
 Code below.
 '''
         try:
             payment_intent_id = (request.POST.get('client_secret')